 The Crystal Coast is steeped in history, thanks to a long legacy that goes back centuries and which incorporates a number of major American events, including the early roots of North Carolina, The Civil War, and even the Golden Age of Piracy.
 As a result, the area is home to a wealth of museums that put this maritime culture into focus, and which outlines the unique chapters of this coastal region’s long and fascinating story.
-Check out the NC Maritime Museum in Beaufort, the Historic Beaufort Site, the History Place in Morehead City, and the Core Sound Waterfowl Museum & Heritage Center on Harkers Island for an in-depth exploration, or embark on a walking or water tour of the Beaufort area to learn more.
+Check out the North Carolina Maritime Museum at Beaufort, the Historic Beaufort Site, The History Place in Morehead City, and the Core Sound Waterfowl Museum on Harkers Island for an in-depth exploration, or embark on a walking or water tour of the Beaufort area to learn more.
 From ancient cemeteries and ghost stories to Blackbeard’s favorite ship, there’s a lot to uncover in this surprisingly history-rich destination.

 Pick up a New Watersport

 Considering that there are miles of water that border the Crystal Coast, it should come as no surprise that the region is a Mecca for watersports lovers of all ages.
 As such, a vacation to the area serves as a perfect excuse to try something new, or indulge in your favorite ways to enjoy the wind or waves.
 Surfing, stand-up paddle boarding, kayaking, windsurfing, kiteboarding, skim boarding, and jet skiing are all popular on the Crystal Coast, and all easily accessible to visitors of all skill levels.
 Stop by a local beach equipment store for gear or rentals, or sign up for a tour, class, or camp to take your skills and explorations to the next level.
 With dozens of different vendors to choose from, embarking on a new waterfront adventure is a very easy task.